APRTSM/Historian/README.md

 python build.py
 ```

 Please note that this script will skip cleaning and extraction phases if the corresponding pickle files exist in `tmp/data`.
-These pickle files are generated (by `build.py`) after extraction and include metadata (e.g. location and ID of patches, methods, bugs and etc.)
+These pickle files are generated (by `build.py`) after extraction and include metadata (e.g., location and ID of patches, methods, bugs, etc.)